jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 - How to solve [AttributeError](./ATTRIBUTE_ERROR.md) by defining variables, [functions](./FUNCTIONS.md) and [classes](./CLASSES.md)
     - do we know how to define [classes](./CLASSES.md) if we define them the same was as [functions](./FUNCTIONS.md)?

-## How to solve AttributeError by defining an Attribute in a Class
+## Solve AttributeError by defining an Attribute in a Class

 ### <span style="color:red">**RED**</span>: make it fail